cgpalmer/ms4/README.md

 12. Better data integration for storing the linked products.
 13. A modal to provide feedback when an image is uploading.
 14. Order history will be sorted by date like in the admin profile.
+15. To have an image preview when editing, in the basket, linked products of an accessory.
+16. Warn users if they have repeated linked products on their calendars after they edit basket.

 ### Skeleton design